andrew/ultimate-awesome/README.md

 - [awesome-web](https://github.com/StarHosea/awesome-web) - Awesome web library and projects。收集优秀的 Web 开发框架，工具.
 - [resources](https://github.com/steeelydan/resources) - A subjective list of web development & software engineering resources.
 - [tech-books-list](https://github.com/stefruseva88/tech-books-list) - Awesome list of tech books with links and notes.
-- [awesome-usa](https://github.com/stevederico/awesome-usa) - The best AI models, LLMs, multimodal tools, and developer tools from American companies and labs.
-Made in the USA.
 - [awesome-care-streaming](https://github.com/streamyourcare/awesome-care-streaming) - A collection of awesome accessibility tools and websites for livestreamers with disabilities.
 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.
 - [awesome-data-quality](https://github.com/sujjadshaik/awesome-data-quality) - A curated list of resources for testing, monitoring, and improving data quality across various data environments.